 Alongside his professional career, Omar is a life-long disciple of Bashir al-Bani, a Damascene Sufi spiritual master, and has published a collection of his teacher’s stories, When You’re Shoved from the Right Look to the Left, a beautiful mix of the profound and the humorous.

 In his creative work, Omar weaves together threads from the multifarious dimensions of his life, binding fact to fiction through the written word.
 Omar delved into writing at 14, when he began his first forays into the world of poetry.
-He is an avid poet, and keen lyrical craftsman.
+He is an avid poet, and a keen lyrical craftsman.
 His first novel, The Gospel of Damascus, a Book of the Year Award finalist, was published in 2012.
 It is currently in its second English edition, and has been translated into Arabic, French and Spanish.
 The novel interlaces Jewish, Christian, and Muslim traditions to tell the story of a Damascene man who becomes totally consumed with the idea that Damascus is the site of the Second Coming of Christ.

 In his latest forthcoming work, When Her Hand Moves (Villa Magna Publishing), Omar combines the sensual and the sacred, the intellectual and the imaginary, the divine and the dangerous in two stories which examine, interrogate, and challenge our understanding of universal truths.
 Omar is also writing a book on Syria's recent political history, The Unauthorised Biography of a Damascene Reformer (Pen and Sword Books), which is scheduled to be published in late 2021.